samredway/samredway-nvim-config/README.md

 ## Introduction

-*This is a fork of [nvim-lua/kickstart.nvim](https://github.com/nvim-lua/kickstart.nvim) that moves from a single file to a multi file configuration.*
+*This is a copy of a fork of [nvim-lua/kickstart.nvim](https://github.com/nvim-lua/kickstart.nvim) that moves from a single file to a multi file configuration and has been tweaked with my own personal preferences*

-A starting point for Neovim that is:

-* Small
-* Modular
-* Completely Documented

-**NOT** a Neovim distribution, but instead a starting point for your configuration.
+This is a very minimal NeoVim setup that I like to use.

 ## Installation